smart-data-lake/smart-data-lake/blog/2023-06-08-SDL-Housekeeping/2023-06-08-housekeeping.md

 ## Context
 In this particular project we are collecting data from various reporting units and process it in batches.
-The reporting units use an Azure Function to upload JSON files to a Azure Data Lake Storage.
+The reporting units use an Azure Function to upload JSON files to an Azure Data Lake Storage.
-From there, we pick up the files to validate and process them.
+From there, we pick them up for validation and processing.
 Reporting units can upload data anytime, but it is only processed a few times a day.

 Once validated, we use Delta Lake tables in Databricks to process data through the layers of the Lakehouse.